JamesKoungoulos/IntelligentAnimation/README.md

 # IntelligentAnimation
 Repository for my intelligent animation project.
-Uses computer vision techniques to extract anatomical features from video and renders them with custom graphics and effects.
-Includes sound effects and collision detection.
+Uses computer vision techniques to extract the anatomical features of a monkey puppet from video and renders them with custom graphics and effects.
+Includes dynamic sound effects and collision detection.